GabrielPontolillo/Quantum_Algorithm_Implementations/Paper Figures/Performance Analysis/README.md

 ## Qiskit:
 Average time taken for 10000 shots: 99ms

 ## Cirq:
 Average time taken for 10000 shots: 125ms

 ## Q#:

-With my postprocessing to get the final value
-Average time taken for 10000 shots: 40505ms
+With my postprocessing to get the final value, average time taken for 10000 shots: 40505ms

-With No Postprocessing to get the final value
-Average time taken for 10000 shots: 39557ms
+With No Postprocessing to get the final value, average time taken for 10000 shots: 39557ms

-Calling the for loop from QS code
-Average time taken for 10000 shots: 35487ms
+Calling the for loop from QS code, average time taken for 10000 shots: 35487ms